Storyblok Raises $80M Series C - Read News

 Also, because it is agnostic of any channel and stored on private and public clouds, the data it stores is much easier to access.
 This means that every department involved in the customer’s buying journey can easily access data and prevent any communication mishaps.

-Section titled 3.
-By offering greater degree of personalization 3.
-By offering greater degree of personalization
+3. By offering greater degree of personalization

 People expect a personalized customer experience across all of their preferred channels.
 The design and content flexibility of a headless CMS allows for the personalization of content on devices like smart-watches, SMS, and mobile apps.